 CV: Curriculum Vitae

-Check out Villanova’s checklist to ensure that your CV is the best it can be when applying to academic applications including jobs, grants, and research fellowships.
+Check out Villanova’s checklist to ensure that your CV is the best it can be when applying to academic applications including jobs, grants and research fellowships.

 Cover Letter Workshop

 A well-written cover letter can make your application stand out from the crowd.
-Hear from Career Transitions Coach Meredith Okenquist ’96 on tips to write an effective cover letter.
+Hear from Career Management Coach Meredith Okenquist ’96 on tips to write an effective cover letter.
 This session primarily covers a deep dive into resume writing; the cover letter best practices are toward the end at 41:15 minutes along.